The moose is one of the largest animals in North America and is common in some regions, including Canada and Alaska.

 Moose are solitary and move independently.
 They only come together during the mating season.
 Naturally, the female moose is protective of her calf.
 A cow can stay with her calf for up to a year when she is ready to mate.

 Moose prefer to walk alone in search of food.
-There are times you will see two of them feeding along the same area.
+Sometimes you will see two of them feeding along the same area.

 The bulls engage in sparring in preparation for the rutting season.
 Sparring matches are meant to portray the dominance and strength of a bull.